lhaake/Project-1/project-worksheet-LHaake.md

 ### Progress Notes
 - For footer: change to show a hover color
 - Add CSS property to Nav items, scroll-behavior: smooth
-- Google Fonts for styling
+- Look into Google Fonts and ColorHunt for styling

 ### Issues
 - Main photo - stretching when adjusting the height to rem